Big Sur Coast Highway: Rat Creek slide

 Following several summers of intense drought and wildfire, which weakened soils, a rainy 2020-2021 winter season produced mudslides in the Big Sur region.
 On Friday, January 29, 2021, a large section of the road collapsed into the sea near Rat Creek, 15 mi south of the community of Big Sur Village.
 The breach began the day before, with California Highway Patrol officer noting loss of the southbound (ocean side) lanes.
 Caltrans noted the debris flow the same day, and ordered an emergency repair.
 When repair crews arrived Friday, they reported that the both lanes of the road had been lost.
 Media drone footage showed a complete loss of the road at the breech, including land on the inland side of the road.

 During the spring, contactors worked seven days a week to fill the slide with compacted dirt and bring it up to road level.
 A new roadbed was built at a cost of $11.5 million.
 The road was reopened in April 2021, two months earlier than expected.

-Winter of 2022-2023
+Later closures

-During the wet winter of 2022-23, the highway was closed multiple times beginning on December 31, 2022 due to slides and washouts.
+During the wet winter of 2022-23, the highway was closed multiple times beginning on December 31, 2022, due to slides and washouts.
 Caltrans determined that the roadway was not safe at multiple locations due to damage and the unpredictability of the new failures.
 A significant slide 1 mile south of Ragged Point covered both lanes of travel.
 The highway became impassible and CalTrans closed the road in the south near the Elephant seal viewing area at Piedras Blancas beach in San Simeon, California.
 They initially closed the road 65 miles to the north at Palo Colorado Rd. in Monterey County, although they later moved the northern closure south as conditions permitted.
 They expect the highway to remain closed for several weeks to months.
+On January 8, 2023, the road was closed at Paul's Slide near the county border, with two additional slides closing further sections of the road in February 2024.
+As of October 2024, the road remains closed with reopening not expected until 2025 at the earliest.